sushovan4/shape-reconstruction/README.md

 The purpose of this software is to demonstrate a topological method for Euclidean shape reconstrcution, which was developed and analyzed in the following paper: https://arxiv.org/abs/1810.10144.

-The web application uses client-side Javascritpt for all the computations.
-The supported browsers include Google Chrome (>=48.0), Firefox (>=65.0), Opera, and Safari.
-The supported devices include Desktop, Laptop, Tablet, and Phones.
-Since computing rips complexes involve quadratic time operations, the app uses a ton of system CPU and RAM when the a large sample size is chosen.
-For this reason, **we strongly discourage the users to run the application on their phones or similar devices with very limited computational resources**.

 ![website](http://www.smajhi.com/shape-reconstruction/img/whole.png)